 - h.
-Encourage the developer or owner of Parcel J Recreation Center/ Multipurpose Facility to cooperate and fund an engineered access study that looks at the coordinated and combined public access to Parcel J Recreation Center/ Multipurpose Facility and Parcel K Meadows Magic Carpet since such access provides for year-round access to Parcel J Recreation Center/Multipurpose Facility without constructing a tunnel under the Meadows ski run and reducing trips on Visher Drive. - i.
-Allow for access to Parcel J Recreation Center/Multipurpose Facility by either (1) Visher Drive via a tunnel under the Meadows ski run that also provides for adequate clearance for semis, fire equipment, and construction equipment and a minimum five-foot wide pedestrian sidewalk through the tunnel; or (2) access via Mountain Village Boulevard based on a detailed, engineered study with Town Council determining the required access during the required development review process. - Evaluate parking requirements and parking locations for envisioned uses based on a future parking study.
-Consider allowing required parking to be located in Heritage Parking Garage, with pedestrian access to the recreation/ multipurpose facility provided at the time of development. - j.
-Allow an above grade, above right-of-way connection from Hotel Madeline on Lots 50-51 to the recreation center/multipurpose facility that also provides connectivity to Parcel L Heritage Parking Garage Entry.
-Ensure the connection is architecturally interesting and appropriately consistent with the town's Design Regulations. - Provide direct, year-round, at-grade pedestrian connection to Mountain Village Center by sidewalks, stairs and appropriate dark-sky lighting. - I. Allow for hotbed development on m.
-Ensure that golf course parking, currently located on Parcel J Recreation Center/Multipurpose Facility, is entitled and approved by the town to be relocated to Parcel K Meadows Magic Carpet when the town determines it needs to use the parking lot land in Parcel J Recreation Center/Multipurpose Facility for a use envisioned by the Comprehensive Plan.
-The entitlement, approval and relocation process of the parking lot on Parcel J Recreation Center/Multipurpose Facility to Parcel K Meadows Magic Carpet will be at the expense of TSG.
-TSG will not unreasonably delay the relocation of parking from Parcel J Recreation Center/ Multipurpose Facility to Parcel K Meadows Magic Carpet upon notification by the town, with such notification ensuring the continued, uninterrupted operation of the golf course.
-When Parcel J Recreation Center/Multipurpose Facility is conveyed to the town, the TSG golf course parking within such parcel may remain by easement until such point in time that the town needs the land for a use envisioned by the Comprehensive Plan.
+Encourage the developer or owner of Parcel J Recreation Center/

+- Multipurpose Facility to cooperate and fund an engineered access study that looks at the coordinated and combined public access to Parcel J Recreation Center/

+- Multipurpose Facility and Parcel K

+Meadows Magic Carpet since such

+access provides for year-round

+access to Parcel J Recreation

+- Center/Multipurpose Facility

+without constructing a tunnel under

+the Meadows ski run and reducing

+trips on Visher Drive.

+- i.
+Allow for access to Parcel J

+- Recreation Center/Multipurpose Facility by either (1) Visher Drive via a tunnel under the Meadows ski run that also provides for adequate clearance for semis, fire equipment, and construction equipment and a minimum five-foot wide pedestrian sidewalk through the tunnel; or (2) access via Mountain Village Boulevard based on a detailed, engineered study with Town Council determining the required access during the required development review process.

+- i.
+Evaluate parking requirements and parking locations for envisioned uses based on a future parking study.
+Consider allowing required parking to be located in Heritage Parking Garage, with pedestrian access to the recreation/

+- multipurpose facility provided at the time of development.

+- j.
+Allow an above grade, above right-of-way connection from Hotel Madeline on Lots 50-51 to the

+- recreation center/multipurpose facility that also provides connectivity to Parcel L Heritage Parking Garage Entry.
+Ensure the connection is architecturally interesting and appropriately consistent with the town's Design Regulations.

+- k.
+Provide direct, year-round, at-grade pedestrian connection to Mountain Village Center by sidewalks, stairs and appropriate dark-sky lighting.

+- 2 Allow for hotbed development on-

+- Parcel J Recreation Center/

+Multipurpose Facility if the

+recreation center/multipurpose

+facility is located on Parcel K

+Meadows Magic Carpet, in the

+Town Hall Center Subarea, or some

+other location.

+- m.
+Ensure that golf course parking, currently located on Parcel J

+- Recreation Center/Multipurpose

+Facility, is entitled and approved by

+the town to be relocated to Parcel K

+Meadows Magic Carpet when the

+town determines it needs to use the

+parking lot land in Parcel J

+- Recreation Center/Multipurpose

+Facility for a use envisioned by the

+Comprehensive Plan.
+The

+entitlement, approval and relocation

+process of the parking lot on Parcel

+- J Recreation Center/Multipurpose

+Facility to Parcel K Meadows Magic

+Carpet will be at the expense of

+TSG.
+TSG will not unreasonably

+delay the relocation of parking from

+Parcel J Recreation Center/

+- Multipurpose Facility to Parcel K

+Meadows Magic Carpet upon

+notification by the town, with such

+notification ensuring the continued,

+uninterrupted operation of the golf

+course.
+When Parcel J Recreation

+- Center/Multipurpose Facility is conveyed to the town, the TSG golf course parking within such parcel may remain by easement until such point in time that the town needs the land for a use envisioned by the Comprehensive Plan.